exoplatform/exo-ios/README.md

 * `fastlane adhoc`
 This command will build and create an ipa bundle for adhoc distribution, e.g. on Appaloosa or TestFlight.

+* `fastlane sync_certificates`
+This command will fetch and install localy all needed certificates and provisionning profiles (some authorization will be needed to execute this command).